-- P. Each monitoring report shall state whether or not there was any change in the discharge as described in the Order during the reporting period. - Q. All monitoring reports shall include the discharge limitations in the Order, tabulated analytical data, the chain of custody form, and the laboratory report (including but not limited to date and time of sampling, date of analyses, method of analysis and detection limits). - R. Each monitoring report shall contain a separate section titled "Summary of Non-compliance" which discusses the compliance record and corrective action taken or planned that may be needed to bring the discharge into full compliance with waste discharge requirements.
+- P. Each monitoring report shall state whether or not there was any change in the discharge as described in the Order during the reporting period. - All monitoring reports shall include the discharge limitations in the Order, tabulated analytical data, the chain of custody form, and the laboratory report (including but not limited to date and time of sampling, date of analyses, method of analysis and detection limits). - Q. Each monitoring report shall contain a separate section titled "Summary of Non-compliance" which discusses the compliance record and corrective action taken or planned that may be needed to bring the discharge into full compliance with waste discharge requirements.
 This section shall clearly list all non-compliance with waste discharge requirements, as well as all excursions of effluent limitations.

-- S. Before commencing a new discharge, a representative sample of the effluent shall be collected and analyzed for toxicity and for all the constituents listed in Fact Sheet, and the test results must meet all applicable limitations of Order No. R4-2013-0095. - T. In the In the event of presence of oil sheen, debris, and/or other objectionable materials or odors, discharge shall not commence until compliance with the requirements is demonstrated.
+- R. Sample collection requirements (as appropriate) - 1.
+Daily samples shall be collected each day - 2.
+Weekly samples shall be collected on a representative day of each week. - 3.
+Monthly samples shall be collected on a representative day of each month - 4.
+Quarterly samples shall be collected in February, May, August, and November. - 5.
+Semi-annual samples shall be collected in May and November. - 6.
+Annual samples shall be collected in November. - S. Before commencing a new discharge, a representative sample of the effluent shall be collected and analyzed for toxicity and for all the constituents listed in Fact Sheet, and the test results must meet all applicable limitations of Order No. R4-2013-0095. - T. In the event of presence of oil sheen, debris, and/or other objectionable materials or odors, discharge shall not commence until compliance with the requirements is demonstrated.
 All visual observations shall be included in the monitoring report. - U. If monitoring results indicate an exceedance of a limit contained in Order R4-2013-0095, the discharge shall be terminated and shall only be resumed after remedial measures have been implemented and full compliance with the requirements has been ascertained. - V. In addition, as applicable, following an effluent limit exceedance, the Discharger shall implement the following accelerated monitoring program: - a.
 Monthly monitoring shall be increased to weekly monitoring, - b.
 Quarterly monitoring shall be increased to monthly monitoring, and - c.
 Semi-annually monitoring shall be increased to quarterly. - d.
 Annual monitoring shall be increased to semi-annually.